 Why these apps are used?

 Renting involves more than just paying money every month.
-There are agreements, due dates, maintenance issues, receipts, and sometimes disputes.
-Mobile apps solve many of these problems by offering a digital system.
+It includes agreements, due dates, maintenance issues, receipts, and sometimes disputes.
+Mobile apps are used as digital tools to help manage these tasks in a more organized way.

 Key reasons people use rent tracking apps: